Margaret's Museum: Production notes

 Part of Margaret's Museum was filmed in the UK.
 It carried significance in the local area of Newtongrange, Scotland as the screen debut of local TV celebrity David MacBeath, who appeared as an extra in the film.

+Critical reception

+Roger Ebert of the Chicago Sun-Times gave the film 3 ½ stars out 4.
+He praised the cast and wrote Margaret's Museum "is one of those small, nearly perfect movies that you know, seeing it, is absolutely one of a kind."

 Awards and nominations

+In 2001, an industry poll conducted by Playback named Margaret's Museum the 14th best Canadian film of the preceding 15 years.